Permanente Quarry: 2011 shooting

 On October 5, 2011, the Lehigh Southwest Cement plant was the site of a shooting committed by a disgruntled employee, 47-year-old Shareef Allman.
 During a safety meeting at 4:00 a.m., Allman opened fire with a .223-caliber semiautomatic rifle, later revealed to be an AK-47, and a .40-caliber handgun, killing three coworkers and wounding six others.
 He later shot and wounded a woman and attempted to carjack her a few hours after the shooting.
 The shooting prompted a manhunt which caused a lockdown to some schools and businesses in nearby communities.
 Allman was confronted by Santa Clara County sheriff's deputies the next day in a neighborhood in Sunnyvale, in which he pointed a firearm towards them and three deputies responded with gunfire.
 It was initially reported that Allman died from the officer's gunshots, but it was later determined he died from a self-inflicted gunshot wound to the head.
+The deceased victims were Mark Munoz, 59, Manuel Pinon, 48, and John Vallejos, 51.
 The gunman was previously an extra in the 2006 movie The Pursuit of Happyness.

 Pollution

-Mercury emissions & impact on human health
+Mercury emissions and impact on human health

 The cement plant at the quarry has been fueled by petroleum coke since 2007, the latter (along with the limestone itself) is a major source of mercury emissions.
 The cement plant was responsible for 29 percent of total Bay Area airborne mercury emissions and was shown to impact a rural site, Calero Reservoir, 20 mi away.
 Mercury, a neurotoxin and pollutant which is concentrated in the aquatic food web, was found to be 5.8 to 6.7 times higher in precipitation near the cement plant than at a control location 2.0 mi away.
 A 2011 study showed a significant geographic association between the occurrence of autism in local school districts, such as the Cupertino Union School District, and higher levels of ambient mercury generated by coal-fired power plants in Bexar County, Texas and the Permanente Quarry cement plant in Santa Clara County, California.